DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/20-Hypothesis-Testing-ProbDist.md

 ### Step 4 - Draw a conclusion

 In these 10,000 simulations, we see very few results close to 0.35.
 Based on our data, if the listeners were guessing correct 50\% of the time, there is less than a $0.0012$ probability that only 35% or less or 65% or more listeners would get it right.
-This p-value is much less than 0.05, so we reject that the listeners are guessing correctly half of the time and conclude that the correct-guess rate is different from 50\%.
+This $p$-value is much less than 0.05, so we reject that the listeners are guessing correctly half of the time and conclude that the correct-guess rate is different from 50\%.

 >**Exercise**:
-In the context of the experiment, what is the p-value for the hypothesis test?^[The p-value is the chance of seeing the observed data or something more in favor of the alternative hypothesis (something as or more extreme) given that guessing has a probability of success of 0.5.
-Since we didn't observe many simulations with even close to just 42 listeners correct, the p-value will be small, around 1-in-1000.]
+In the context of the experiment, what is the $p$-value for the hypothesis test?^[The $p$-value is the chance of seeing the observed data or something more in favor of the alternative hypothesis (something as or more extreme) given that guessing has a probability of success of 0.5.
+Since we didn't observe many simulations with even close to just 42 listeners correct, the $p$-value will be small, around 1-in-1000.]

 >**Exercise**:
 Do the data provide statistically significant evidence against the null hypothesis?
-State an appropriate conclusion in the context of the research question.^[The p-value is less than 0.05, so we reject the null hypothesis.
+State an appropriate conclusion in the context of the research question.^[The $p$-value is less than 0.05, so we reject the null hypothesis.
 There is statistically significant evidence, and the data provide strong evidence that the chance a listener will guess the correct tune is different from 50\%.]

 ## Cardiopulmonary resuscitation (CPR)